The Calculation of the Two-Loop Spin Splitting Functions $P_{ij}^{(1)}(x)$: Properties of the spin anomalous dimensions

+which equals the ABJ-anomaly.
 Property (\ref{4.16}) was not mentioned in \cite{X33}.
-However it might explain why $\delta \gamma_{\rm RED}^{(1)} = 0$ for the spin averaged case since the physical part of the unrenormalized one-loop OME's already satisfy the supersymmetric relation.
-Hence we have the suspicion that because of (\ref{4.17}), $\delta \gamma_{\rm RED}^{(1)}\neq 0$ for the spin anomalous dimensions which explains the discrepancy between (\ref{4.14}) and (\ref{4.15}).
-Notice that (\ref{4.17}) is obtained in the \MSbs.
-Therefore we have made an oversubtraction so that $\delta a_{\rm RED}^{(1)} = 0$.
-If we now assume that after this subtraction $\delta \gamma_{\rm RED}^{(1)} = 0$ and recalculate $\delta a_{\rm REG}^{(1)}$ (Feynman gauge) by keeping the physical part only we obtain \footnote{Notice that the gauge dependent terms cancel in $\delta a_{\rm RED}^{(1),m} - \delta a_{\rm REG}^{(1),m}$. }
+However, it might explain why $\delta \gamma_{\rm RED}^{(1)} = 0$ for the spin averaged case since the physical part of the unrenormalized one-loop OMEs already satisfy the supersymmetric relation.
+In the case of the spin anomalous dimensions the validity of the supersymmetric relation (\ref{4.7}) can be attributed to the fact that the {\it ABJ}-anomaly only gets finite renormalizations due to the choice of our $g^5$-matrix prescription \cite{X23}.
+Since this anomaly is already of order $\alpha_s$ it implies that the ultraviolet divergencies in the unrenomralized OMEs will not be affected up to order $\alpha_s^2$ so that the supersymmetric relation is still valid to two-loop order in perturbation theory.